sunfounder/arduino_starter_kit/docs/source/24_flowing_light.rst

     :width: 500
     :align: center

-7. Connect the DS pin of the 74HC595 to pin 11 of the R3 board.
+7. Connect the DS pin of the 74HC595 to pin 11 of the Arduino Uno R3.

 .. image:: img/24_flow_light_pin11.png
     :width: 600
     :align: center

-8. Connect the ST_CP pin of the 74HC595 to pin 12 of the R3 board.
+8. Connect the ST_CP pin of the 74HC595 to pin 12 of the Arduino Uno R3.

 .. image:: img/24_flow_light_pin12.png
     :width: 600
     :align: center

-9. Connect the Sh_CP pin of the 74HC595 to pin 8 of the R3 board.
+9. Connect the Sh_CP pin of the 74HC595 to pin 8 of the Arduino Uno R3.

 .. image:: img/24_flow_light_pin8.png
     :width: 600
     :align: center

-10. Finally, connect the GND and 5V pins of the R3 board to the negative and positive rails on the breadboard, respectively.
+10. Finally, connect the GND and 5V pins of the Arduino Uno R3 to the negative and positive rails on the breadboard, respectively.

 .. image:: img/24_flow_light.png
     :width: 600
     :align: center

-11. The following table shows the pin connections between the 74HC595 and the R3 board.
+11. The following table shows the pin connections between the 74HC595 and the Arduino Uno R3.

 .. list-table::